EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not disrespect Staff or impede on their moderation duties.**

-The Staff team, in best faith, have a sole objective to ensure that members are able to LFG in an advertisement, drama, and cheat free environment.
+The Staff uphold and enforce the server rules, which means they sometimes must moderate or call out rule breaking behavior publicly.
 Do not disrespect or impede on their moderation duties.
-Everyone makes mistakes, but public channels are not the proper place to discuss or object to these.
+Public channels are not the proper place to discuss or object to these.

 - **If a Moderator or bot tells you to stop doing something, stop it.**

-If the bot posts a public warning, immediately cease the rule violation or (in the case of Rule 4) change the topic of discussion.
+If the bot posts a public warning, immediately cease the rule violation or change the topic of discussion back to the channel's intended purpose.
-There are no further verbal warnings should you continue and a punishment will be placed immediately.
+A punishment will be placed immediately should you ignore the warning.

 - **Evading mutes make them permanent.
 Automatically.**